-- A. To advise and make recommendations to the Board regarding the financial management of the College within the context of the College's Financial Plan and in particular: - (i) to monitor the implementation of the College's financial strategy; - (ii) to review and approve, on behalf of Board, the College's financial regulations and procedures; - (iii) to oversee the College's strategic financial planning, and to recommend to the Board the College's annual capital and revenue budget and financial plan; - (iv) to approve the release of resources in line with the College's annual budget and financial plan; - (v) to monitor on a quarterly basis (or more frequently if required) the financial performance against budget of the College; - (vi) to approve the College's accounting policies, oversee the preparation of the College's annual financial statements, and to recommend these to the Board. - B. To have oversight, on behalf of the Board, of the College's investments and borrowing: - (i) to review and approve the College's Investment Strategy and Treasury Management Policy; - (ii) to approve loans and borrowings in line with the College's annual budget and financial plan, and to recommend these to Board; - (iii) to approve the allocation of funds for investment and to monitor the performance of the College's investments in line with approved strategy and policy; - (iv) to approve the opening of bank accounts in line with College business; - C. To approve on behalf of the Board the financial plan for the Students' Union, and to consider financial reports from the Students' Union no less than annually. - D. To consider and recommend to the Board plans for major new activities that do not fall within the scope of the approved financial plan, and to monitor the performance of such activities - E. To monitor the strategy and performance of the College's commercial activities.

-F. To keep under review and to advise the Board on the College's employee pension arrangements.

-G. To have oversight, on behalf of the Board, College's Intellectual Property, and to monitor the performance of the College's technology transfer activities and ventures major IT projects.
+- A. To advise and make recommendations to the Board regarding the financial management of the College within the context of the College's Financial Plan and in particular: - (i) to monitor the implementation of the College's financial strategy; - (ii) to review and approve, on behalf of Board, the College's financial regulations and procedures; - (iii) to oversee the College's strategic financial planning, and to recommend to the Board the College's annual capital and revenue budget and financial plan; - (iv) to approve the release of resources in line with the College's annual budget and financial plan; - (v) to monitor on a quarterly basis (or more frequently if required) the financial performance against budget of the College; - (vi) to approve the College's accounting policies, oversee the preparation of the College's annual financial statements, and to recommend these to the Board. - B. To have oversight, on behalf of the Board, of the College's investments and borrowing: - (i) to review and approve the College's Investment Strategy and Treasury Management Policy; - (ii) to approve loans and borrowings in line with the College's annual budget and financial plan, and to recommend these to Board; - (iii) to approve the allocation of funds for investment and to monitor the performance of the College's investments in line with approved strategy and policy; - (iv) to approve the opening of bank accounts in line with College business; - C. To approve on behalf of the Board the financial plan for the Students' Union, and to consider financial reports from the Students' Union no less than annually. - D. To consider and recommend to the Board plans for major new activities that do not fall within the scope of the approved financial plan, and to monitor the performance of such activities - E. To monitor the strategy and performance of the College's commercial activities. - F. To keep under review and to advise the Board on the College's employee pension arrangements. - G. To have oversight, on behalf of the Board, College's Intellectual Property, and to monitor the performance of the College's technology transfer activities and ventures.

-- H. To have oversight, on behalf of the Board, of the College's IT strategy and the progress of - I. To have oversight, on behalf of the Council, of any action that may be considered - J. To monitor the economy, efficiency and effectiveness of the deployment of the College's - K. To approve any policy or proposed course of action that will have a significant impact on - L. To monitor key risks and performance indicators for those areas within the remit of the - M. To deal with other matters referred to it by the Board.
+- H. To have oversight, on behalf of the Board, of the College's IT strategy and the progress of major IT projects. - I. To have oversight, on behalf of the Council, of any action that may be considered necessary, including the instigation and negotiation of any legal proceedings, in pursuance of the management and protection of College property and reputation and the maintenance of good order. - J. To monitor the economy, efficiency and effectiveness of the deployment of the College's resources, liaising with the Audit and Risk Committee as appropriate. - K. To approve any policy or proposed course of action that will have a significant impact on the financial or budgetary position of the College. - L. To monitor key risks and performance indicators for those areas within the remit of the committee. - M. To deal with other matters referred to it by the Board.